Bill and Will's Synth

 We turned our attention to the MOTM 420 next for our recording of the "One Mad Track" album this winter.

 We built our 420 from an old-style Synthesis Technology kit.
-For those of you who are building this as of "MOTM 2.0," you can download a Bill of Materials (BOM) we made for 2.0 users by clicking here.
+For those of you who are building this as of "MOTM 2.0," see our notes below, and our 2.0 page here.

 Table of Contents